ColOfAbRiX/the-road-to-fp/04_pure_functions.md

 ## Memoization, or values as functions

 There is another way we can understand pure functions different from what we have talked so far.
-Pure functions are replacement machines that for every input value substitute an output value.
+We can think of pure functions are replacement machines that for every input value substitute an output value (see later on the discussion about mathematical functions).

-Using this point of view we can perform a trick.
-We can tabulate each resulting value of a function in a table that for every input associates an output or we can memorize in a data structure the output for each given input.
+Using this point of view we can perform a neat trick: we can tabulate each result value of running a function in a table that for every input it associates the relative output and/or we can store this correspondence in a data structure.

-Let's say the input type is the set of hexadecimal digits from the number `0` to the number `9` and from letter `a` to letter `f`.
-The function we want to write converts takes a single digit an converts it into its corresponding integer.
+Let's make an example and create a function to convert hexadecimal digits into decimal.
+The input type of this function is the set of hexadecimal digits from the number `0` to the number `9` and from letter `a` to letter `f`.
+The function we want to write converts each single digit into its corresponding integer value.
 Such a function can be easily written as:

 ```scala
 def hex2dec(s: String): Int = {